Edith Van Buren: Family

 Edith Van Buren's father was General Thomas Brodhead Van Buren, a Union officer and U.S. diplomat who later became the U.S. Consul-General in Yokohama.
 Through her father, Edith Van Buren was related to the U.S. president Martin Van Buren.
 Her mother was Harriet Sheffield, daughter of the railroad magnate Joseph Earl Sheffield.
 Harriet Sheffield's brother-in-law, William Walter Phelps, encouraged the family to take up residence in Teaneck, New Jersey.

-Portrait Bust
+Portrait bust

 A marble portrait bust of Edith Van Buren by the American sculptor Luella Varney was exhibited at the 1893 Chicago World's Columbian Exhibition.
 One list of Varney's work described Van Buren as "the beauty."
 The bust is now on display at the Teaneck public library.

 Expedition to the Yukon

 In 1898, Van Buren went to Klondike with her friend Mary Evelyn Hitchcock, embarking from San Francisco on a steamer.
 Their luggage included multiple pets and an early motion picture device called an animatoscope.
-Hitchcock later described their visit in a book, Two Women in the Klondike.